 - pump water up hill from shallow or deep wells

 - pressurize a tank for indoor plumbing

-- irrigate a few acres of land from a shallow well with a large cylinder
+- irrigate a few acres of land from a shallow well

 Before the electric pump was invented, wind and the mechanical advantage of a 12-foot windmill was needed to pump water from a deep well with a static water level of 80 feet operating a 4-inch pump cylinder.

 But, now a physically active grandmother can easily do the same using the WaterBuck.
 No wind power, electricity, solar or other micro-grid technology is needed.